JodyNabi/popup-web/README.md

    - Using Laravel's event broadcasting feature, I set up events and listeners to trigger notifications.
 These notifications were then broadcasted via Pusher to ensure they were received by users in real time.

 4. Frontend Integration:
-   - I integrated Pusher with the frontend to display real-time notifications.
+   - I integrated Pusher with the front end to display real-time notifications.
 This involved writing JavaScript code to listen for events from the Pusher service and display pop-up notifications to users.

 Challenges Faced:

 As this was my first time working extensively with Laravel, I encountered a steep learning curve, which impacted my ability to complete the project within the given timeframe.
-Despite successfully setting up the project, integrating Pusher, and implementing basic notification functionality, I ran out of time to refine and test all aspects of the application thoroughly.
+Despite successfully setting up the project, integrating Pusher, and implementing basic notification functionality, I ran out of time to thoroughly refine and test all application aspects.
+I hope you guys are satisfied with my little progress.